Multipurpose Event Center Complex Project

 The last phase of the project will be the development of the event center inside of what is known as the Timmins building on the corner of Baker and Greenleaf.
 Originally built as a warehouse for the Radford Grocery Company in the 1920s, the building will be converted into a multipurpose event center with spaces for conventions and breakout activities.
 Currently unnamed, the Event Center will also be ideal for banquets, weddings, and a multitude of other event types.
 The intent of the aesthetic is the bring in modern features while preserving the building’s original industrial character.

-To leverage our local event facilities, the City of Brownwood intends to engage Howard Payne University in a long-term lease of the Brownwood Coliseum.
+To leverage our local event facilities, the City of Brownwood has engaged Howard Payne University in a 10 year lease of the Brownwood Coliseum.
 HPU will take over all operations and operational expenses under a new agreement and will continue to rent out the facility for public events, as the schedule allows.
 HPU will commit to

 Project Funding Sources